 Read more: Travel in a wheelchair

 Tip # 4: Pack your medication in its original packaging

 Tip 4 is a tip I learned the hard way.
 I was only flying to Krakow for a long weekend, and I looked at all the little cartons with blisters of Azathioprine pills.
-I found an empty jar.
-I cleared all the pills from their blisters and put them into the jar.
+I found an empty jar and I cleared all the pills from their blisters and put them into the jar.

 When I arrived at airport security, the security officer asked me questions about the pills.
 What they were and why the jar had a label on it which didn’t match with the medication inside.
 Everything took a lot of time and I started to get stressed.
 What if he wouldn’t let me take them with me?

 Luckily for me, his boss came over and waved my through airport security and I could board the plane.
 Pfew.
 Scary moment.

 So, long story short.
 Pack your medication in its original packaging.
 Preferable with your name and the dose on it.

 Tip # 5: Ask the pharmacist to pack your medication for you.